Davecal00/pandas-challenge/README.md

 Save the results in a DataFrame called "bottom_schools".

-# Math Scores by Grade:
+# Math Scores by Grade

 Perform the necessary calculations to create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-# Reading Scores by Grade:
+# Reading Scores by Grade

 Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-# Scores by School Spending:
+# Scores by School Spending

 Create a table that breaks down school performance based on average spending ranges (per student).

 Use the code provided below to create four bins with reasonable cutoff values to group school spending.

-# Spending Summary:
+# Spending Summary

 Average math score